Kathryn Strange PhD Student in the Translational Immunotherapy Research team working in the ANRI laboratory

 What’s on this page?

 These treatments could not only save more lives but help to improve patients’ quality of life as well.
-This means we are now contacting donors to offer them the opportunity to donate their cells to research studies in the field of cell and gene therapies.
+This means we are now contacting donors to offer them the opportunity to donate their cells for medical research and the development of treatments.

 Who are you working with?